Ukraine profile - Leaders

 President: Petro Poroshenko

-Petro Poroshenko won the presidential election of May 2014 at a time of crisis which saw the ouster of his predecessor, the loss of the region of Crimea to Russia and a separatist rebellion in the east of the country.
+Petro Poroshenko won the presidential election of May 2014 at a time of crisis which saw the ouster of his predecessor, the loss of the region of Crimea to Russia and a Russian-backed separatist rebellion in the east of the country.

 Mr Poroshenko, a billionaire chocolate factory owner, won an unprecedented first round victory in the elections which were held three months after pro-Russian President Viktor Yanukovych was chased from office by crowds following months of street protests.

-Mr Poroshenko promised a dialogue with residents of eastern Ukraine and to guarantee their rights, including the right to speak Russian.
+Mr Poroshenko promised dialogue with residents of eastern Ukraine and to guarantee their rights, including the right to use Russian in official dealings.